Answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 A. Several airlines fly directly to the international airport in Roatan.
 Barefoot Cay is about 10 minutes from the airport.

-• From the U.S., catch a nonstop direct flight from Houston, Dallas, Atlanta, or Miami on United, American, Delta, and TACA airlines.
+• From the U.S., catch a nonstop direct flight from Houston, Dallas, Atlanta, or Miami on United, American, and Delta airlines

 • From Canada, there are charters from Toronto and Montreal depending on the time of year, or you can fly to a U.S. city that offers direct flights.

-• Guests from Europe often fly to Miami or Houston and take a direct connecting flight to Roatan via United, American, Delta, or TACA.
+• Guests from Europe often fly to Miami or Houston and take a direct connecting flight to Roatan via United, American, Delta, or Avianca.

-• Guests from Central and South America usually fly on TACA.
+• Guests from Central and South America usually fly on Avianca.
+There is also a daily direct flight from Belize with TropicAir.

 Note that some flights go through San Pedro Sula, on the mainland of Honduras.
 We recommend that you fly directly to Roatan if possible.
 We don’t make travel reservations, but are happy to advise you.
 If you have any questions at all, call or e-mail us at Info@BarefootCay.com.